orbingol/NURBS-Python/README.rst

 License
 =======

-NURBS-Python (geomdl) is licensed under the terms of the `MIT License <LICENSE>`_.
+NURBS-Python (geomdl) is licensed under the terms of the MIT License.
 It also contains the following modules:

 * ``six`` is licensed under the terms of the MIT License.
 * ``backports.functools_lru_cache`` is licensed under the terms of the MIT License.